 Born in 1979 in San Juan, Metro Manila, he completed his elementary and secondary education at the Ateneo de Manila University, and his Bachelor of Arts in Economics, Master of Business Administration and Diploma in Urban and Regional Planning degrees all at the University of the Philippines, Diliman.

 From a very young age, he has been a staunch advocate for the preservation of Philippine heritage.
-He is currently Vice President and Trustee of the Heritage Conservation Society and Expert Member and Philippine Representative to the International Cultural Tourism Committee (ICTC) of the International Council on Monuments and Sites (ICOMOS).
-Ivan is also Senior Lecturer at the Asian Institute of Tourism of the University of the Philippines, Diliman.
+He is currently President of the Heritage Conservation Society and Expert Member and Philippine Representative to the International Cultural Tourism Committee (ICTC) of the International Council on Monuments and Sites (ICOMOS).
+Ivan is also Senior Lecturer at the Asian Institute of Tourism of the University of the Philippines, Diliman and the Faculty of Management and Development Studies at UP Open University.
+He was named one of the The Outstanding Young Men (TOYM) for 2012 in the field of Heritage Conservation.

 As a college student, he initiated the “Preserving Heritage for Progress Program” in the City of San Fernando, Pampanga in 2001, a program that focused on the protection, conservation and promotion of the architectural heritage of the city.
 He painstakingly convinced local stakeholders to preserve their ancestral homes, many of which were eventually declared by the National Historical Commission of the Philippines as Heritage Houses.
 In 2004, the program was named Galing Pook Award Trailblazing Program and one of the Top 10 Best Practices of the League of Cities of the Philippines.